Venice is the capital city of the Veneto region located in northeast Italy.

 - Venice is also one of the European cities with the lowest crime rate.

-Is Venice Safe for tourists?
+Is Venice safe for tourists?

+In my opinion, yes!
 Venice is a safe city to explore and a perfect destination for solo travellers as well.
 This includes day trips from Venice and the surrounding towns.

 Venetian residents are welcoming and happy to help tourists showing genuine interest in learning more about the authentic side of Venice.